openbmc/docs/style/cpp/using-clang-tidy.md

 The use of `static` is pervasive and this check provides no strong technical basis for favoring anonymous namespace over static.

+### `misc-multiple-inheritance`

+There are some safe and valid uses of multiple inheritance and it is sometimes encouraged with the generated C++ bindings for dbus.

 ### `modernize-replace-disallow-copy-and-assign-macro`

 We have no such macro in use in OpenBMC, so this check is unnecessary.